-- 1. Convened an advisory group as specified in the study mandate to determine the scope of the collection of evidence-based treatment modalities for children and adolescents with mental health treatment needs; - 2.
-Convened a clinical advisory group to provide guidance on the substantive aspects of the collection efforts; - 3.
-Identified parameters and limits of study, including disorders/illnesses and treatments to be addressed: - 4.
-Determined the intended audience: - 5.
-Identified and examined sources of evidence-based research, including effective models for replication (national, state, and local models); - 6.
-Consolidated and organized the information into a collection of empirically sound research; - 7.
-Prepared the information for presentation to the State Executive Council for dissemination to professionals and communities across the Commonwealth; and - 8.
-Developed recommendations.
+- 1. Re-convened the SJR 99 Advisory Group as specified in the study mandate to determine how best to update the Collection; - 2.
+Established the parameters and limits of study, including disorders/illnesses and treatments to be addressed; - 3.
+Determined the intended audience; - 4.
+Identified and examined sources of evidence-based research, including effective models for replication (national, state, and local models); and - 5.
+Developed recommendations for the continued dissemination of the Collection.